Daddy of the Year Course

 Chapter 5: The Tramp-Creating a great place to get to know their hearts

 Chapter 6: Prom Night- Making your home the place where everyone comes

 Chapter 7: 10 Mistakes- Hold off until you learn a better way

 Chapter 8: Daddy Dates- Bonding and creating the best of memories

 Chapter 9: Steamroller- games that will bring you so much joy

-Chapter 10: Teach ‘em to Pray- Connection with deity can be crucial
+Chapter 10: Teach ‘em to Pray- Connection with deity is crucial